 The Dell KACE K1000 provides an optimal PC lockdown solution by allowing IT teams to assign flexible user privileges so that security and end-user productivity can be maintained.
 The self-service portal enables organizations to publish approved software titles, license keys, files and scripts that users can access to install applications or configure their systems.
-Assets from the self-service software portal can be installed the sites a user may visit and what processes the browser is permitted to run.
+Assets from by creating whitelists and blacklists to limit the sites a user may visit and what processes the browser is permitted to run.